 Fig 6.
 Caspar Netscher, Woman Feeding a Parrot, with a Page, signed and dated, lower left, CNetscher.
-Ao./ 16.66, oil on panel, 46 x 37 cm, National Gallery of Art, Washington D.C., The Lee and Juliet Folger Fund particularly beginning in the 1660s.[13]
-One well-known example is Frans van Mieris's Young Woman Feeding a Parrot (FM-112) from about 1663 in the present collection, in which a young woman is shown feeding her pet bird while pausing from her sewing.
-Here the parrot has been interpreted as a symbol for the eagerness to learn, while the woman's needlework refers to her domestic virtues of diligence and industry.[14]
+Ao./ 16.66, oil on panel, 46 x 37 cm, National Gallery of Art, Washington D.C., The Lee and Juliet Folger Fund for the eagerness to learn, while the woman's needlework refers to her domestic virtues of diligence and industry.[14]

 The symbolism of birds and birdcages in genre scenes often had amorous and/or erotic connotations, sometimes subtle and sometimes not.[15]
 For example, Cats's emblem cited above offers an additional reading where the encaged bird is seen as a metaphor for love's sweet entrapment: "Bly, door slaverny" (Joy through captivity).[16]
-This same symbolism is found in Daniel Heinsius's emblem, which makes use of the Petrarchian motto "Perch'io stesso mi strinsi" (For I have bound myself) and illustrates a recumbent cupid observing the sight of birds willingly flying into a cage(fig 5).[17]
+This same symbolism is found in Daniel Heinsius's emblem, which makes use of the Petrarchian motto "Perch'io stesso mi strinsi" (For I have bound myself) and illustrates a recumbent cupid observing the sight of birds willingly flying into a cage (fig 5).[17]
 Another closely related tradition is the symbolism of a bird freed from its cage, often represented by an amorous couple who entice a bird out of its cage with a bite of food, or by a female whose bird has just escaped captivity.
 In both cases, this emblematic image was understood to refer to lost virginity and the loss of innocence.[18]